-Equitrans recognizes that climate change is one of the most critical issues facing our Company, our society, and the world.
-The effects of climate change require global efforts to reduce greenhouse gas (GHG) emissions and our business is subject to climate change-related risks.
-As an energy infrastructure company, we recognize the ongoing developments and risks surrounding climate change, as well as corresponding potential opportunities.
-As such, we must continue to focus on long-term sustainable performance — working to minimize impacts to the environment and society and aggressively pursuing climate change mitigation targets.
+Equitrans recognizes that climate change is one of the most critical issues facing our Company, our society, and the world — the effects of which require global efforts to reduce greenhouse gas (GHG) emissions.
+As an energy infrastructure company, we understand the ongoing developments and risks surrounding climate change, as well as the corresponding opportunities.
+As such, we must continue to focus on long-term sustainable performance — working to minimize impacts to the environment and society by pursuing climate change mitigation targets.

 Approach to Greenhouse Gas Emissions